Negrea-Andrei/Pokemon_Memory_game/README.md

 - **React Hooks**: Utilized for state management in functional components.
 - **Responsive Design**: Ensures a seamless gaming experience on different devices.

-Feel free to clone the repository and enjoy playing the Pokemon Memory Game!
+Feel free to clone the repository and enjoy playing the Pokemon Game!